Skip to main content

 • statement-jane-harper.pdf

-You would run the following script to run parsing and field extraction on the document in the DEMO_STAGE stage:
+You would run the following script to process the documents in the STATEMENTS table:

 SELECT